Start your care

 SIL does not include rent, food or utilities, but covers support worker hours and planning.

-How to apply for SIL:
+How to Apply for SIL

-Similarly to when applying for an SDA, Supported Independent Living requires strong evidence to show how daily support helps you live safely and build your independence.
-Your support coordinator will help you through the process from start to finish.
+Similarly to when applying for an SDA, Supported Independent Living under NDIS requires strong evidence to show how daily support helps you live safely and build your independence.

 Together, you will: